dis-orientation/cmu/about.md

 We're pretty new in working with the Dis-Orientation Collective, and have only released [the first issue] (http://cmu.dis-orientation.info/cmu-dogs/CMUDOGISSUE1DIVESTMENT.pdf) of the Dis-Orientation Guide (DOG), and are working on getting [Issue 2] (http://cmu.dis-orientation.info/dogs/) out ASAP!
-If you would like to get involved, help us write a DOG, or think of an issue you'd like us to write about, please just [contact us]! (http://cmu.dis-orientation.info/contact/)
+If you would like to get involved, help us write a DOG, or think of an issue you'd like us to write about, please just [contact us] (http://cmu.dis-orientation.info/contact/)!